armhil/armhil/README.md

 My full time job is dedicated to leading/managing people at the moment.

-If however you've landed here by following some magic internet rabbit (who knows right!) - here are some things that you're likely to find here:
+If however you've landed here by following some magic internet rabbit (who knows right!) - or you've stumbled upon something I've shipped and it's been broken/or working great - here are some things that you're likely to find here:

 * I'm the proud owner of [Easy Code Formatter](https://appsource.microsoft.com/en-us/product/office/WA104382008?tab=overview) - packages that support the core app are being made open source, stretched over time.
 This project is codifying tens of thousands of code snippets every month.
+For now, you can log issues to the styles repository.
 * You'll probably see sometime around 2023, a QR code addin - being made open-source.
 Simple tech, but shows the world I can build add-ins just fine 🤓
 * Again - a Chromium extension that I've worked on, not the Protractor Test Generator, but a network interceptor is on it's way to being made public.